Josh Groban Gets Vulnerable: "I felt like a talentless piece of SH*T!" How He Battled Inner Demons & Found Happiness

 Just take it down to the simplicity of accessing and

 giving out a message that you want to give.
+Yeah, that's cool.

+And then that's, and then that's it.
 And then the rest of it, before you know it, you're saying, good night, Cleveland.

 You know,

-I'm curious, when has been a moment in your career where it was like the biggest success was happening, but you felt like you were at your lowest place mentally, emotionally, physically.
+I'm curious, when has been a moment in your career where it was like the biggest biggest success was happening, but you felt like you were at your lowest place mentally, emotionally, physically.

 I'm sure I could pinpoint a couple of those, but honestly, that has happened more often more times that I could actually kind of say that there have been moments where I have been going through my own